Skip to content

 path.mkdir(parents=True, exist_ok=True)

-if callable(kernel_factory):
+if callable(start_interface):

 # validate

-if kernel_factory != "async_kernel.kernel.Kernel":
+if start_interface != DEFAULT_START_INTERFACE:

 shutil.copytree(src=RESOURCES, dst=path, dirs_exist_ok=True)

-spec.argv = make_argv(
+argv = make_argv(

 connection_file=connection_file,